Close

 Here are some more steps you can take if your partner has a hard time opening up or seems to tune you out.

 • Avoid making assumptions.
-You may think your partner doesn’t want to talk because he or she is angry or upset with you.
-However, there may be something else — like an incident at work — that’s upsetting your partner.
+You may think your partner doesn’t want to talk because they are angry with you.
+However, there may be something else — perhaps an incident at work — that’s upsetting them.

-Help is available if you have ongoing difficulty communicating with your partner.
-You can strengthen your relationships through Military OneSource’s free, education-focused Building Healthy Relationships specialty consultation.
+Help is available if you’re having ongoing difficulty communicating with your partner.
+Military OneSource offers free, education-focused Building Healthy Relationships Specialty Consultations.

 Find an Installation